 However, going directly to a memorial provider removes an additional step in the process.
 It also opens up all of the monument provider’s offerings, not just what the funeral home or cemetery can offer.
 Direct communication with a memorial provider and its designers also helps ensure all of your design and inscription wishes come to fruition.

-In early 2010, ecommerce sales across all products accounted for just 4.2% of all retail sales.
-That figure jumped to 9.5% by 2018.
+In 2018, ecommerce sales across all products accounted for just 9.5% of all retail sales.
+That figure jumped to 16.4% by 2023.

 To view this guide as a PDF or to access a printable version for later viewing, click here.

-At Milano Monuments, we work individually with each family and individual to design a memorial that is both personal and exceptional.
+At Milano Monuments, we work individually with each family and individual to design a headstone that is both personal and exceptional.
 Whether it is for yourself or a loved one, we will be transparent and helpful, and take the time to answer any questions you may have during this difficult time.

 We believe in educating families so they understand the value of this gift that will last forever in history.

-Schedule an appointment and one of our family representatives will partner with you, handle all communication with the cemetery (even for one out of the area or in a different state) and keep you updated as the memorial is created.
+Schedule an appointment and one of our family representatives will partner with you, handle all communication with the cemetery (even for one out of the area or in a different state) and keep you updated as the headstone is created.